 How to save on energy bills with solar panels

 Solar savings are a big reason why homeowners love buying solar panels for their home.
 It’s clear that home solar panels are a good long-term investment when it comes to saving money.
 In fact, the International Energy Agency declared that solar power is “cheapest electricity in history.”
 Currently, there are many incentives that help homeowners like you go solar and save in the process.
-That means when you switch to solar, you’ll experience significant savings over the lifetime of your panels.
+That means when you switch to solar, you could save on your energy bills over the lifetime of your system.*

 Here’s what we’ll cover in this page:

 - How do solar panels save you money?